Tableau vs. Looker Studio (Google Data Studio): A Detailed Comparative Analysis of Two Dataviz Tools

-To summarise, the reasons you should use Data Studio include:
+To summarise, the reasons you should use Looker Studio include:

 - It’s free: It offers an extensive hub of data analytics tools for free.
-Data Studio is the BI tool you need if you’re a data analyst on a tight budget.
+Looker Studio is the BI tool you need if you’re a data analyst on a tight budget.

-- Simplified sharing controls: If you’re familiar with Google products, such as Google Docs, sharing data on Data Studio should be straightforward.
+- Simplified sharing controls: If you’re familiar with Google products, such as Google Docs, sharing data on Looker Studio should be straightforward.
 Its sharing and collaboration processes are easy to understand.

 In like manner, the reasons you should use Tableau include:

 - Fast and complex data analysis: Tableau is your go-to tool if you’re a big fan of numbers and complicated analysis.
 The analytics tool will help you explore complex BI reports at the speed of light.

 - Mobile Access: Tableau’s dashboards are mobile-friendly.
 This means you can manage dashboards through your mobile device.